AmadeusRelay/AmadeusRelayFrontend/README.md

 ### Completing the order

 If no errors happened in fillOrder command, your order will be completed and your exchange will be successfull.
-You can check it in your metamask, where you can see that the quantities of the tokens chosen for the exchange have changed.
+You can check it in your wallet, where you can see that the quantities of the tokens chosen for the exchange have changed.
+You can consult the transaction using [Etherscan](https://kovan.etherscan.io/) as well.

 However some errors can occur, for example:
 - ORDER_EXPIRED: The order created by Amadeus Relay expired, because the expiration time is short in our strategy.
 Don't worry, get orders again and interact with them more quickly.